-“I just hate the newborn stage.
-I hate how unsettled I feel as I’m trying to figure out our new routines.”
+“I just have such a hard time during the newborn stage.
+I feel so unsettled as I’m trying to figure out our new routines.”
 I confessed this to my sister-in-law not too long ago as I was processing through the hard that comes when you are given the gift of a baby.

 My husband’s friend was not settled here on earth, he was settled in Jesus, where his identity really was, with Christ.
 As we thought about his life and his heavenly perspective I thought about the statement I had made to my sister-in-law just a few weeks prior and the Lord brought the question to mind—are you too settled here?